jrrobison1/pycpidr/README.md

 ## Usage
 ### CPIDR
-Here's a simple example of how to use PyCPIDR:
+Here's a simple example of how to use CPIDR:

 ```python
 from pycpidr import cpidr